polaiahc/MakeMytrip-assignment/README.md

 # MakeMytrip-assignment
-Description:Test automation for makemytrip to get the flight detials in between of 9AM to 10AM
+Description: Get the Flight details from Hyderabad to Bangalore between 9am to 10am

 Pre requirements:
-install maven, eclipse, java, google-chrome browser and chrome driver
+install Maven, Eclipse, java, Google-Chrome browser(Version 61) and Chrome driver

 Steps to run the code:
-clone the project or download as zip file import project in the eclipse run the pom.xml file(it will add maven dependencies) run the testng.xml
+clone the project or download as zip file import project in to the eclipse run the pom.xml file(it will add maven dependencies) run the testng.xml
 Observe the results after completion of the execution of test